iGoLDeNZz/Movie/README.md

       Here is where the user will be directed to TMDb website, so they can login/register then Authorize the app to access their favorite movies list.

-   * MovieDetails:
+   * MovieDetails

       Here the user can see more details about a certain movie with the cast of the movie, similar movies, and you can also share the movie link to IMDb

-   * FavoriteVC:
+   * FavoriteVC

       Here the user can see and edit their own favorite movies

 ## Approach
 The assessment document as well as the TMDb API documentation were user as a guide lines on implementing the solution.
-However, there was some points were left unexplained perhaps to leave room for creativity i.e. one of the stories that the document state's that " As a user, I can see the latest movies." and the API allows you to search movies on either one of these three options:
+However, there was some points were left unexplained perhaps to leave room for creativity i.e. one of the stories that the document state's that *"As a user, I can see the latest movies."* and the API allows you to search movies on either one of these three options:

-a.
-Most popular movies
+a.	`Most popular movies`
-b.
-Top rated movies
+b.	`Top rated movies`
-c.
-Latest movie
+c.	`Latest movie`

-Even-though the document stated "latest movies" on the requirement, it was not very stable from the API side, since it mostly returns one movie at a time.
+Even-though the document stated *`latest movies`* on the requirement, it was not very stable from the API side, since it mostly returns one movie at a time.
 And that movie is so new that it has most of its data missing/null.
 Such as no detailed information about the movie, no description and cast team.
-So I decided to implement 'a' and 'b' only.
+So I decided to implement `a` and `b` only.

+### Cocoapods
-Cocoapods: pods are libraries in swift and I used some of them in this project.
+   pods are libraries in swift and I used some of them in this project.
 Such as
+    * `Alamofire`
+       Alamofire is an HTTP networking library written in Swift

+   * `SwiftyJSON`

-i.
-Alamofire: Alamofire is an HTTP networking library written in Swift ii.
-SwiftyJSON: SwiftyJSON makes it easy to deal with JSON data in Swift.
-Such as parsing the json iii.
-SDWebImage: This library provides an asynchronous image downloader with cache support.
+      SwiftyJSON makes it easy to deal with JSON data in Swift.
+Such as parsing the json

+   * `SDWebImage`

+   This library provides an asynchronous image downloader with cache support.
 This provides a place holder until the image downloads and caches the images for faster load time.

- Features
+## Features
 1. Implementing persistent data
 I used "UserDefault" that is provided from the swift language to save certain data on phone memory to be accessible at all times.
 Such as:

-•	isLoggedin (Boolean): Track user login status
+*	isLoggedin (Boolean): Track user login status
-•	SessionID (String): user sessionID
+*	SessionID (String): user sessionID
-•	favoriteMovieList (JSON): a dictionary with all favorite movies of the user
+*	favoriteMovieList (JSON): a dictionary with all favorite movies of the user
-•	requestToken(String): latest request token
+*	requestToken(String): latest request token

 2. Validate user input
 The app checks the user input in the search bar as another layer of security to not let a user inject some query in the search since it will be used to form the URL that will be sent to the API such as: